Design and Decor

 A rock.
 Add solidity

-The stone, thanks to its enormous potential, has becomeone of the favorite materials of designers.
-The interior always comes out alive with him.
-Despite the seeming inconspicuousness, he always focuses attention, taking on the role of the dominant decorative element.
-For example, granite, marble, quartz or their imitation are perfect for a classic living room of neutral colors.
-This solution will give the house additional solidity and reliability.
-As you know, the texture of the stone can be varied: from smooth and polished (for marble) to corrugated, with protrusions (for limestone and slate).
-Preserving its majesty and inviolability, the stone brings a natural element to the interior, evoking the beauty of mountain landscapes and serene tranquility.
-The scope of its application in the interior is very extensive: it is floor decoration, wall and column cladding, decorative panels in the living room, made up of different fragments, as well as bathroom sinks and bowls.
-By the way, the stone will help to disguise technical communications, turning, for example, a trivial ventilation duct into an exquisite element of the interior.
-Stone is a versatile material, howeverit should be used with care when decorating a living space.
-Since, as a rule, it plays a dominant role in the interior, it will best "take root" in calm, neutral rooms.
-If there is a bright detail in the interior, for example, a fragment of a wall of a saturated color, then the stone visually "dissolves" (although, on the contrary, there may be a feeling of excessive congestion).
-At the same time, it perfectly combines with other natural elements, including wood, and even with a picturesque view from the window.
+The stone, thanks to its enormous potentialhas become one of the favorite materials of designers.
+The interior with it always turns out to be alive.
+Despite its seeming inconspicuousness, it always accentuates attention, taking on the role of a dominant decorative element.
+For example, granite, marble, quartz or their imitation are perfect for a classic living room in a neutral color scheme.
+Such a solution will give the house additional solidity and reliability.
+As is known, the texture of the stone can be varied: from smooth and polished (marble) to ribbed, with protrusions (limestone and slate).
+Preserving its grandeur and steadfastness, the stone brings a natural element to the interior, evoking the beauty of mountain landscapes and serene tranquility.
+The scope of its application in the interior is very wide: this is floor finishing, wall and column cladding, decorative panels in the living room, composed of different fragments, as well as sinks and bathroom bowls.
+By the way, the stone will also help to disguise technical communications, turning, for example, a trivial ventilation duct into an exquisite interior element.Stone is a versatile material, howeverwhen decorating a living space, it should be used with caution.
+Since it usually plays a dominant role in the interior, it will “take root” best in calm, neutral rooms.
+If there is a bright detail in the interior, for example, a fragment of a wall of a rich color, then the stone visually “dissolves” (although, on the contrary, a feeling of excessive overload may arise).
+At the same time, it combines perfectly with other natural elements, including wood, and even with a picturesque view from the window.
 In other words, stone is indispensable for styles such as eco-minimalism, country and classic.

-Wood and stone - a perfect combination
+Wood and stone are a wonderful combination

-Let's dwell on the choice of color solutions.So, light and warm shades of stone are recommended to be chosen for northern and dark rooms: this will add light and “warm” the atmosphere, and the space itself will become cozier and more harmonious.
-In this case, warm colors and natural wood furniture will be an ideal complement.
-The rooms facing south are dominated by bright sunlight, which allows the use of dark and cold stone tones in the decor.
+Let's take a closer look at the choice of colorssolutions.
+Thus, light and warm shades of stone are recommended for northern and dark rooms: this will add light and “warm up” the atmosphere, and the space itself will become cozier and more harmonious.
+The ideal addition in this case will be a warm color scheme and furniture made of natural wood.
+In rooms facing the south, bright sunlight prevails, and this allows you to use dark and cold stone tones in the decor.
 This material brings an element of brutality to the interior.
-Therefore, in order not to destroy the sophistication of the interior image, it is worth abandoning such experiments for those who prefer the elegant romance of Rococo or the soft nature of Provence.
-In the end, arm yourself in several ways.
-For example, the gloomy tone of dark gray, greenish and earthy rock rocks can spoil the impression even from the brightest room, so it is worth only removing a fragment of the wall (which adds an interesting contrast), and the rest can be painted or wallpapered.
-At the same time, light and close to the gray color of the stone should be combined with a warm range of shades - from beige to golden brown.
+Therefore, in order not to destroy the sophistication of the interior image, it is worth abandoning such experiments for those who prefer the elegant romanticism of Rococo or the soft character of Provence.Finally, arm yourself with a few techniques.For example, the gloomy tone of dark gray, greenish and earthy types of stone can spoil the impression of even the brightest room, so only a fragment of the wall should be decorated with such material (which will add an interesting contrast), and the remaining part can be painted or wallpapered.
+At the same time, the light and close to gray color of the stone should be combined with a warm range of shades - from beige to golden brown.

 Comments